Office 365 FAQ

 O365 learning center for Education: https://support.office.com/en-us/learn/office365-for-business?legRedir=true&CorrelationId=f90de114-b10e-47fe-ba7f-039c56b33989

 It is similar to any other backup vendor and ultimately you need to trust someone.
-Your Office 365 Business account is subject to legal access by Clemson University while the Personal Office 365 account is not.
+Your Office 365 account is subject to legal access by Clemson University while the Personal Office 365 account is not.
 However there are Terms Of Service for that account which need to be accepted (not necessarily read or understood) to use the product.

 While the Clemson University legal office has found the Terms Of Service acceptable for use by Clemson University Faculty, Staff and Students, similarly to our previous license, that may not be appropriate for individuals in certain situations.
 For example work outside the purview of Clemson University (fiction or non-fiction) may require purchase of an additional license.

-OneDrive for Business Online recycle bin has two stages.
+OneDrive Online recycle bin has two stages.
 First-stage Recycle Bin and Second-stage Recycle Bin – the files or folders will not be available to restore from either recycle bin once it has been 90 days since the files or folders were first deleted.
-Once you empty the first-stage recycle bin then the items in it will go the second-stage recycle bin.
+Once you empty the first-stage recycle bin then the items in it will go to the second-stage recycle bin.
 You can see the date that the files or folders were first deleted no matter which recycle bin they are in.
 Ninety days from the deleted date the file will not be recoverable.

 While access to OneDrive is always limited to your Internet connectivity, Clemson University’s relationship with Microsoft will be maintained and likely grow with an increase in future capabilities and greater security.

 |Posted by: Michael Belanger - February 23, 2016.|

 |Online URL: https://hdkb.clemson.edu/phpkb/article.php?id=318|